 1991 - In October the Supreme Court rejects the petitions to overturn the settlement agreement and closes legal proceedings in relation to civil liabilities.
 However, the court lifts the immunity on criminal prosecutions related to the disaster, opening the way for criminal charges to be laid.

-1992 - A criminal case is launched by a court in Bhopal against Warren Anderson, eight senior officials from UCC's Indian subsidiary and the subsidiary itself.
+1992 - The criminal case against Warren Anderson and eight senior officials from UCC's Indian subsidiary is reopened by a court in Bhopal.
 All the accused refuse to appear before the Indian courts.

 On 1 February Anderson and his co-accused are declared "fugitives from justice" by the chief judicial magistrate of Bhopal.
-In March the chief judicial magistrate issues a non-bailable arrest warrant against Anderson.
+The chief judicial magistrate issues a non-bailable arrest warrant against Anderson in March.
 The court also orders the Indian Government to seek the extradition of Anderson from the US.

 "The tubewells in these areas were tested five years back and at that time too the results showed chemical contamination," a confidential report by the laboratory states.
 "Hence, it is established that this pollution is due to chemicals used in the Union Carbide factory that have proven to be extremely harmful for health.
 Therefore the use of this water for drinking must be stopped immediately."

-250 wells in the vicinity of the plant are declared "unfit for drinking" by the Bhopal Municipal Corporation.
+1997 - The Bhopal Municipal Corporation declares that 250 wells in the vicinity of the plant are "unfit for drinking".